Micalobia/Bedrock-Features/README.md

   of [this](https://bugs.mojang.com/browse/MC-63534) and [this](https://bugs.mojang.com/browse/MCPE-18599)
 - Potion and Dye cauldrons filling with dripstone and rain is off by default because of [this](https://bugs.mojang.com/browse/MCPE-134433)
+- Dirt paths being silkable is disabled by default because of [this](https://bugs.mojang.com/browse/MCPE-10482)

 ## The future